Merovingian script

 Merovingian script or Gallo-Roman script (Scriptura Merovingica/Francogallica) was a medieval variant of the Latin script so called because it was developed in Gaul during the Merovingian dynasty.
 It was used in the 7th and 8th centuries before the Carolingian dynasty and the development of Carolingian minuscule.

 Script types

 There were four major centres of Merovingian script: the monasteries of Luxeuil, Laon, Corbie, and Chelles.
-Each script developed from uncial, half-uncial, and the Merovingian charter scripts.
+Each script developed from the Merovingian charter scripts, in turn derived from the late Roman cursive.

 Luxeuil

 The Luxeuil type uses distinctive long, slim capital letters as a display script.
 These capitals have wedge-shaped finials, and the crossbar of ⟨a⟩ resembles a small letter ⟨v⟩ while that of ⟨h⟩ is a wavy line.
 The letter ⟨o⟩ is often written as a diamond shape, with a smaller ⟨o⟩ written inside.
 The letter ⟨a⟩ resembles two ⟨c⟩s ("cc"), and because of this distinctive feature the Luxeuil type is sometimes called "a type".
 The letter ⟨b⟩ often has an open bowl and an arm connecting it to the following letter, the letter ⟨d⟩ can have either a vertical ascender or an ascender slanted to the left; ⟨i⟩ is often very tall, resembling l; ⟨n⟩ can be written with an uncial form (similar to a capital ⟨N⟩); ⟨o⟩ is often drop-shaped and has a line connecting it to the next letter; and ⟨t⟩ has a loop extending to the left of its top stroke.
 The letter ⟨t⟩ is also used in numerous ligatures where it has many other forms.
 The letters ⟨e⟩ and ⟨r⟩ are also quite often found in ligature.